ash-entwisle/openbot/README.md

-# Archived
+# openbot

 > This project has moved [here](https://github.com/ash-entwisle/openbot-rs).
-It *should* still work for the time being, but im no longer going to maintain it.
+It *should* still work for the time being, but im no longer going to actively maintain this repo.

-# openbot

 I got bored over the summer, so I decided to learn typescript by making a discord bot.